 Thomas R. Burns focuses his practice on patent litigation for the biotechnology and pharmaceutical industries.
-Mr. Burns has extensive experience with Hatch-Waxman patent litigation, experience with biologics litigation, and experience with inter partes review petitions before the U.S. Patent & Trademark Office.
+Thomas has extensive experience with Hatch-Waxman patent litigation, experience with biologics litigation, and experience with inter partes review petitions before the U.S. Patent & Trademark Office.

-Mr. Burns has over ten years of experience in all aspects of patent litigation and has conducted the direct examination of witnesses at trial.
-Mr. Burns has handled numerous matters involving a wide variety of pharmaceutical and biological technologies, such as:
+Thomas has over ten years of experience in all aspects of patent litigation and has conducted the direct examination of witnesses at trial.
+He has handled numerous matters involving a wide variety of pharmaceutical and biological technologies, such as:

 - Single molecules

 - Methods of treatment